Skip to main content

 Common mistake: listing the registered agent address as the business address

 Some founders copy their registered agent's address into every form to save money.
 Banks often reject this because the address appears in multiple unrelated LLCs.
-If Mercury or Chase sees your "business address" shared with 40,000 other companies, the application gets flagged for review or declined.
+If Mercury or Chase sees a "business address" shared with thousands of other LLCs, the application is often flagged for review or declined.
 A dedicated virtual office address avoids this.

 For a deeper comparison of how registered agent and business addresses differ and why banks treat them differently, see our full breakdown on registered agent vs business address requirements.